By: Rocky Roden, Geophysical Insights, and Deborah Sacrey, Auburn Energy

-Published with permission: The American Oil & Gas Reporter
+Published with permission: American Oil and Gas Journal

 To address these issues, “machine learning” to evaluate seismic attributes has evolved over the last few years.
 Machine learning uses computer algorithms that learn iteratively from the data and adapt independently to produce reliable, repeatable results.
 Applying current computing technology and visualization techniques, machine learning addresses two significant issues in seismic interpretation: